dkivrak/Sentiment-Analysis-BERT-Based-Models/README.md

 - IMDb (`data/imdb_train.csv`) — general movie reviews
 - Yelp (`data/yelp_train.csv`) — restaurant reviews
 - Amazon (`data/amazon_train.csv`) — combined product titles and content in a custom format

+## Side Notes
+Due to hardware limitations, the original datasets have been reduced in size, and hyperparameters have been tuned conservatively.
+You can contact me for any questions or feedback.